anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 @derive [arraysConcatOrOverwrite](types-and-derive#arraysConcatOrOverwrite)

-@default is `undefined`, which doesn't inject `use strict;` on any module, BUT it in [combined template](combined-template) it enables the corresponding [rjs config `useStrict: true`](https://github.com/jrburke/r.js/blob/master/build/example.build.js).
+@default is `undefined`, which doesn't inject `use strict;` on any module, BUT in [combined template](combined-template) it enables the corresponding [rjs config `useStrict: true`](https://github.com/jrburke/r.js/blob/master/build/example.build.js).
 Effectively this allows 'use strict;' on the modules that already have it.
-Use `false` to give a false on rjs, which strips them off and `true` to inject it on the once on the combined template or on each module in UMD/AMD/nodejs (even if modules already have it).
+Use `false` to give a false on rjs, which strips them off and `true` to inject it once on the combined template or on each module in UMD/AMD/nodejs (even if modules already have it).

       useStrict: undefined